CyberIngeniero/PersonalPortfolio/README.md

 Welcome to the repository of Nibaldo's portfolio, a showcase of the work of an architect and AI solution developer.
 The portfolio highlights his experience, featured projects, and skills, along with a fully functional contact form that utilizes the Brevo API to send messages.

+This project use Kubernetes and Docker to deploy the website to a Kubernetes cluster and GitHub Actions to build and deploy the Docker image as CI/CD pipeline.

 ## Features

 - Personalized and responsive design